axiros/py_unicode_in_axiros/show.markdown

 Think a second about what this means:

-- **Humans** process text, expressed in *symbols* - which the unicode standard enumerates ongoingly into currently around 1Mio codepoints
+- **Humans** process text, expressed in *symbols* - which the unicode standard enumerates ongoingly into currently around 1Mio integers ("codepoints")
 - **Systems** process, forward, store only bytes
 - **[Standards](http://www.ietf.org/download/rfc-index.txt)** define how systems
   interact - unicode is next to irrelevant here, an [example](http://carl.sandiego.edu/bus188/osi_model.htm)